 BIS Hanoi organises an annual programme of compulsory expeditions, day trips and residential camps, as well as wide choice of extra-curricular activities from Year 1 – with clubs ranging from sport, music and drama through to community service and the environment.
 Throughout the year, children can sign up for the school's Saturday School.
 Students can also take part in all three levels of the popular Duke of Edinburgh's International Award.

-Like other BID schools in Vietnam, BIS Hanoi has a strong academic record.
-In 2017, 87% students achieved 5 A*- C grades compared to the UK average of 66.3%.
+Like other BIS schools in Vietnam, BIS Hanoi has a strong academic record.
+In 2017, 87% of IGCSE students achieved 5 A*- C grades compared to the UK average of 66.3%.
 47% of all IGCSE grades achieved by BIS Hanoi students were at the highest levels of A* or A.

-The school’s first IB cohort achieved an average score of 32.3 and there was a 96% pass rate; this is above the global average of 29.78.
-The top mark was 44 points, just one short of full marks.
+The school’s 2019 IB cohort achieved an average score of 33.4 and there was a 95% pass rate; this is above the global average of 29.62.
+The top mark was 43 points, just two short of full marks.

 Read our full roundup of IB results in Vietnam here.